James K. Galbraith: Career

 From 1981 to 1982, Galbraith served on the staff of the Congress of the United States, eventually as executive director of the Joint Economic Committee.
 In 1985, he was a guest scholar at the Brookings Institution.

 Galbraith is a professor at the Lyndon B. Johnson School of Public Affairs and at the Department of Government, University of Texas at Austin.
 Galbraith heads up the University of Texas Inequality Project (UTIP), which has been described by economic historian Lord Skidelsky as "pioneering inequality measurement".
 UTIP promotes the Theil index over the Gini coefficient as a measurement for comparing inequality between groups, regions and countries.
+In 2005 UTIP introduced the Estimated Household Income Inequality (EHII) dataset, a panel of estimated Gini coefficients providing comparable measures of income inequality across many countries and years, derived from the project’s estimates of manufacturing pay inequality.

 In March 2008, Galbraith used the 25th Annual Milton Friedman Distinguished Lecture to launch a sweeping attack on the Washington Consensus on free market policies, especially the monetarist version.
 He argued strongly that Keynesian economics offered a solution to the 2008 financial crisis, whereas monetarist policies would deepen the recession.
 Towards the end of 2008 and into 2009, many policymakers around the world increased government spending and/or cut taxes, arguably in line with Galbraith's views, as part of the Keynesian resurgence described by the Financial Times as "a stunning reversal of the orthodoxy of the past several decades".

 In 2010, Galbraith edited an edition of his father's works for the Library of America series.
+He was interviewed for the 2021 JFK Revisited: Through the Looking Glass documentary.